cardano-foundation/CIPs/CPS-????/README.md

 # CPS-XXXX: Spending Script Redundant Executions

 ## Abstract
-Spendings scripts are currently executed once for every UTxO being consumed from a script address.
+Plutus spendings scripts are currently executed once for every UTxO being consumed from the script's address.
 However, there are use cases where the validity of the transaction depends on the transaction as a whole and not on any individual UTxO.
-The eUTxO architecture allows a spending script to see the entire transaction context which means it is already possible to create scripts that validate based on the transaction as a whole.
+The eUTxO model allows a spending script to see the entire transaction context which means it is already possible to create scripts that validate based on the transaction as a whole.
 As of now, spending scripts that do this are forced to be executed once per UTxO even if these extra executions are completely redundant.
 Not only does this waste computational resources, but it can also result in the transaction fee growing quickly based on the number of UTxOs being consumed from the relevant script address.
 There is a technique that can be used to minimize this limitation but it has its own drawbacks.

 ## Problem
 Imagine a scenario where Alice would like to trustlessly swap assets with Bob.
 An atomic swap contract is used and any UTxOs that are to be swapped contain an inline datum of an asking price.
 Here is a table to represent all of Alice's available UTxOs to swap (at the atomic swap script address):